SLR: Automated Synthesis for Scalable Logical Reasoning: : Automatic Benchmark Synthesis

 \subsection{Task Synthesis (Generation)}

 The task synthesizer (Fig.~\ref{fig:metalogic-overview}, center) is an automated process detailed in Alg.~\ref{alg:synth}.
-Given a high-level task specification, the synthesizer generates complete and solvable ILP problems.
-The process consists of two main phases: rule synthesis and background synthesis.
+Given a task specification, the synthesizer generates complete and solvable ILP problems.
+It comprises two main phases: rule synthesis and background synthesis.

 \textbf{Rule Synthesis (Alg.~\ref{alg:synth}, line 2).} The process begins with the \textsc{RuleGenerator} creating a latent, ground-truth rule $R^\star$.
 This rule represents the underlying logical pattern that a model is expected to induce.
 The generation is guided by pre-defined parameters ($R_{\text{len}}$, $R_{\text{sample}}$) that control the length and generation policy for the rule.
 The resulting rule is a syntactically valid definite clause of the form $h \texttt{:-} b_1,~\dots,~b_{R_{\text{len}}}$.